xebia-functional/fetch/docs/src/jekyll/docs.md

 //=> result: (Post, User) = (Post(1,2,An article with id 1),User(2,@egg_2))
 ```

-Since we are interpreting the fetch to the `Id` monad, that doesn't give us any concurrency, the fetches
+Since we are interpreting the fetch to the `Id` monad, that doesn't give us any parallelism, the fetches
 will be run sequentially.
 However, if we interpret it to a `Future` each request will run in its own logical
 thread.